 The Way Back Down

 Return the way you came.
 To make a slight variation on the way back, halfway down you can take the obvious path off to the left, before rejoining the main path a few hundred metres later.

 After continuing a little further you’ll see your car in the distance, and will soon be back.

-If you want to hike on nearby Ilkley Moor, across the valley from Beamsley Beacon, check out our Doubler Stones Hike.
+If you want to hike on nearby Ilkley Moor, across the valley from Beamsley Beacon, check out the Ilkley and Burley Moor Hike or the Doubler Stones Hike.